SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

         prune.l1_unstructured(module, name='weight', amount=0.2)
     ```

-    But what if we wanted to apply different pruning to different layers.
+    But what if we wanted to apply different pruning to different layers?
 Implement a pruning scheme where

     * The weights of convolutional layers are L1 pruned with `amount=0.2`
     * The weights of linear layers are unstructured pruned with `amount=0.4`